Earthy Mushroom Stew--Savory Vegetarian Comfort Food for a Cold Winter Day

 - Place olive oil in large sauté pan over medium heat.
 Add butter.
 When butter is melted toss in onion; cook about 5 minutes or until soft and beginning to color slightly.
 Add sliced mushrooms and cook until mushrooms are browned--about 5 minutes more.
 Stir in paprika and tomato paste.
 Cook for about 2 minutes to meld flavors and remove from heat.
 Set aside.

 - Bring 2 quarts water to boil in a large saucepan.
-Add diced potatoes; cook for 10 minutes and then remove with skimmer and set aside.
-In same saucepan cook the noodles according to package directions.
-Remove with skimmer and set aside.
+Add diced potatoes; cook for 10 minutes and then remove with a skimmer and set aside.
+In the same saucepan cook the noodles according to package directions.
+Remove with the skimmer and set aside.